Startup Definitions

 SprintA set period for achieving milestones and completing work for review.

-StackThe set of technologies, programming languages, frameworks, and tools used to build and run a software application or system.
+StackThe set of technologies, programming languages, frameworks, and tools used to build and run a software application.

 StakeholderA person or group with an interest or concern in a company.